THE HISTORY OF A MAINE COAST FARM

 In early 2007 Jim was diagnosed with multiple myeloma.
 Many, many of you were in touch with Jim through out his last 3 1/2 years and were well aware of his optimism and cheerful attitude toward life and living with his disease.
 Modern science and the best doctors were able to give Jim and me some wonderful extra time together.
 He enjoyed and revelled in each and every day.
 We had great moments.

 Of course every one asks me, "What are you going to do?"
-Now, with Jim as my mentor and spiritual guide, I'm continuing with the rental of cottages much as we did before.
-Time has been good to Oakland House and we've had good seasons as we've increased the number of cottages available once again.
+Now, with Jim as my mentor and spiritual guide, I'm continuing with the rental of cottages and private rooms in Acorn much as we did before.
+Time has been good to Oakland House and we've had good seasons as we've increased the number of cottages and private rooms available once again.
 With much of the same staff in place we will continue offering the same beautiful vacation opportunities Oakland House has since 1889.
 Our children, while not on site are helping in the background in many ways which continue to make this possible.
+We now are blessed with 7 grandchildren.

 We look forward to hearing from you and seeing you in the coming season.